 A Coastal Maine Wedding Invitation Newspaper

 New York City based Julie and Bryan got married in Maine, at a gorgeous venue, French’s Point.
-Since it was a destination wedding, Julie wanted to send an invitation packet that would be chock full of information, from wedding details to driving directions and even restaurant recommendations for the area.
+Since it was a destination wedding, Julie wanted to send an invitation packet that would be chock full of information—from wedding details to driving directions and even restaurant and activity recommendations for the area—to inspire guests to make a whole vacation out of the trip.
 We aspired to create a wedding invitation that encompassed everything their guests would need to know, but most importantly, encompassed them as a unique couple.

 We decided that a completely special way to do this would be to send a wedding invitation in the format of a newspaper.